xqwen/dap/README.md

 The current implementation is DAP-G!

 This repository contains the software implementations for a suite of statistical methods to perform genetic association analysis integrating genomic annotations.
 These methods are designed to perform rigorous enrichment analysis, QTL discovery and multi-SNP fine-mapping analysis in a highly efficient way.
-The statistical model and the key algorithm, Deterministic Approximation of Posteriors (DAP), are described in this [manuscript](http://biorxiv.org/content/early/2016/03/26/026450).
+The statistical model and the key algorithm, Deterministic Approximation of Posteriors (DAP), are described in this [manuscript](http://biorxiv.org/content/early/2016/03/26/026450) and this [preprint](https://www.biorxiv.org/content/early/2018/05/08/316471)

 The repository includes source code, scripts and necessary data to replicate the results described in the manuscript.
 A detailed tutorial to guide the users through some specific analysis tasks is also included.